elbow-jason/bus_car/README.md

 [![Build Status](https://travis-ci.org/elbow-jason/bus_car.svg?branch=master)](https://travis-ci.org/elbow-jason/bus_car)

-**A super simple Elasticsearch tool with its own DSL and Ecto-like use.**
+**A super simple Elasticsearch tool with its own DSL and Ecto-like usage.**
 ###### Note:  This is tool/library is in extreme flux use at your own risk.

 ## Usage